Irwin1985/JBasicCalc/README.md

 # JBasicCalc
-Basic Boolean &amp; Arithmetic Calculator writen in Java for education purposes.
+Basic Arithmetic Calculator writen in Java for education purposes.